devonhg/GH-Devons-Tools-Core/README.md

 reg_tax($name, $name_singular) : This method registers a taxonomy to the post type, creates an instance of the taxonomy class.

 reg_meta($title, $desc, $type="text", $options = null) : Registers a meta to a post type, basically allows for additional options to be filled in for a post type.
-The type optoisn are as follows:
+The type options are as follows:
-`

 "text" : A simple text-box input field.
+Default Value.
 "radio" : Radio buttons, options can be defined under the "options" argument as an array, ex: array(option1, option2, ..).
 "textarea" : A larger text area, good for large bodies of text.
 "color" : Uses the wordpress color picker for a color.
-`

 All meta fields associated with a post type is shown as a list.
+This creates an instance of the meta-box class.